syncfusion-content/blazor-docs/blazor/pdfviewer-2/getting-started/wsl-application.md

 ---
 layout: post
-title: Getting Started with SfPdfViewer in Blazor WSL mode | Syncfusion
+title: Getting Started with SfPdfViewer in Blazor WSL mode | Syncfusion®
 description: Learn how to getting started with SfPdfViewer control in Blazor WSL (Windows Subsystem for Linux) mode.
 platform: Blazor
 control: SfPdfViewer